 The monastery looks very similar to the Open Air Museum but is much less busy due to the effort it takes to hike to the site.
 It’s the perfect place for a photo op if you are willing to take on the challenge of getting there!

-Cappadocia Red And Green Tours: Are Tour Guides Worth It
+Cappadocia Red And Green Tours: Is a Professional Guide Worth It

 Tour guides, in most cases, are an essential part of the traveling process, especially when a place has historical significance.
 The information they have about the area is invaluable – especially so for the best tours in Cappadocia.